amaryahwolf/employee-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application is a content management system used view, interact with, and udpate employee information using Node.js, Inquirer and MySQL.
-Check out this walkthrough [video](https://drive.google.com/file/d/1F6Ufics5ZlJexiTJ_I28BunVThkp_5ES/view) for a look into how the application functions.
+This application is a content management system used to view, interact with, and udpate (CRUD) employee information using Node.js, Inquirer, Console Table and MySQL.

 ## Table of Contents
 - [Installation](#installation)